luckymrwang/toyclaw/README.md

-"""ToyClaw: a tiny OpenClaw-like CLI assistant.
+ToyClaw: a tiny OpenClaw-like CLI assistant.

 Everything lives in this single file on purpose:
 - interactive TUI-ish REPL